 Solo mail is when an advertiser has a mailer all to themselves.
 You define the mailing area as well as your audience.
 You can mail to an entire region or target a specific set of targeting options.
 As long as your artwork meets USPS requirements for direct mail advertising, the only limit to how creative you can be is your budget.

-BusinessPrinting only prepares solo mail.
+ProPrint only prepares solo mail.

 There are six formats of direct mail, also known as mail pieces, products, types, or mailers.
 A mailer is any piece of direct mail, no matter what shape or size it is.
 Below are some of the most common mailer formats with some suitable use cases.

-Postcards are a cost-effective option and the most prevalent type of direct mail.
+Postcards are a cost effective option and the most prevalent type of direct mail.
 You can choose from several sizes.

 Best For:

 Envelopes help hide the contents of your letters from prying eyes.
-Because there is more than one piece, they cost more than postcards or folded self-mailers.
+Because there is more than one piece, they cost more than postcards or folded selfmailers.
 There are numerous options for envelope color, size, and material

 Best For: